aprilW0829/FemXpress/README.md

 Step 1 : to obtain pre-processed barcode-SNP matrix based on the alignment bam file from cellranger’s output.
 According to how it works, it needs to have the following input files: BAM file for CellRanger alignment output, cell tag file (which can be meta information file that has been processed by Seurat)(possorted_genome_bam.bam), reference genome sequence file(.fa), and rmsk file.For instance:

-Run with no arguments for command-line help:
+Run the following arguments for command-line help:
 ```
 $ python FemXpress_1.py --help
 usage: FemXpress_1.py [-h] [-b BAM] [-g GENOME] [-m META] [-r RMSK] [-v]